jhuapl-boss/boss-manage/docs/Auth.md

 (using the drf-oidc-auth plugin) is responsible for verifying the token.

 The second is specific to the BOSS API.
 It uses local Django Rest Framework tokens that do not expire.
-To get an API token a user must log into the BOSS API admin pannel and generate a token.
-From the admin pennal the user can also revoke their token.
-Currently the token admin page resides at https://api.theboss.io/token/
+To get an API token a user must log into the BOSS API management site and generate a token.
+From the management site the user can also revoke their token.
+Currently the token admin page resides at https://api.theboss.io/latest/mgmt/token/

 The reason for the implementing the Django Rest Framework tokens is because we want to support non-expiring API tokens.
 Keycloak backed tokens will eventually